Natural Ear Cleaning Wipes for Dogs & Cats

 Key Features You’ll Notice

-• 🚫 No cotton swabs needed (and no poking deep): designed for the visible outer ear and flap.
+- 🚫 No cotton swabs needed: designed for the visible outer ear and flap.

 How to Use: A 90-Second Ear-Care Routine

-2. Lift & look.
+- Lift & look.
 Gently lift the ear flap.
-If you see normal light wax at the opening and clean skin on the pinna, proceed.
-If you see redness, thick discharge, strong odor, or your pet reacts in pain, stop and consult your vet before cleaning.
+If you see normal wax and clean skin, proceed.
+If you see redness, discharge, strong odor, or pain, stop and consult your vet.

-3. Wipe the pinna (outer flap).
-Using one wipe per ear, sweep the visible creases and the inner side of the flap.
-Do not insert the wipe tip into the canal.
+- Wipe the pinna (outer flap).
+Use one wipe per ear to sweep creases and the inner side of the flap.
+Do not insert the wipe into the canal.

-4. Wipe around the opening.
-Fold the wipe over your fingertip and circle the entrance of the ear canal that you can see, lifting away residue without pushing debris inward.
+- Wipe around the opening.
+Fold the wipe over your fingertip and clean only what you can see.

-5. Finish & praise.
-Give a treat and you’re done.
-If your vet has prescribed ear drops, apply them after the surface wipe-down exactly as directed in their instructions.
+- Finish & praise.
+Give a treat.
+If your vet prescribed drops, apply them now.

 When to Wipe (and When to See the Vet)

-• Great for: weekly freshen-ups, after dusty walks, after swims (surface dry-off), and before/after vet-prescribed in-canal treatments.
+- ✅ Great for: weekly freshen-ups, dusty walks, after swims (surface dry-off), and before/after prescribed treatments.

-• ⏸️ Pause & ask your vet if you see: redness, rancid odor, dark discharge, swelling, pain on touch, balance changes, or persistent head-shaking/ear-scratching.
+- ⏸️ Pause if you see: dark discharge, swelling, rancid smell, or pain on touch.

 Smart Habits That Prevent Problems